-The amount of maturity commissions and late payment interest on non-recourse receivables of Banca Farmafactoring and Farmafactoring España totaled €189,852 thousand in 2017, compared to €163,165 thousand in 2016.

-This amount includes a one-off positive effect for Banca Farmafactoring and Farmafactoring España, net of taxes, of €25 million, which derives from the change, at January 1, 2017, in the late payment interest collection percentage to be included in amortized cost, to 45% instead of the previous 40%, maintaining the average collection times at an estimated 1800 days.

-As a matter of fact, with regard to the receivables of the parent Banca Farmafactoring and the subsidiary Farmafactoring España, and the estimated late payment interest collections, the time series of data was updated with the 2016 late payment interest collections.
+The amount of maturity commissions and late payment interest on non-recourse receivables totaled $\leq 173,864$ thousand in 2017, compared to $\leq 147,151$ thousand in 2016.
+This amount includes a one-off positive effect, net of taxes, of $\leq 16.5$ million, which derives from the change, at January 1, 2017, in the late payment interest collection percentage to be included in amortized cost, to 45% instead of the previous 40%, maintaining the average collection times at an estimated 1,800 days.
+With regard to the Bank's estimated late payment interest collections, the time series of data was updated with the 2016 late payment interest collections.
 This resulted in a weighted average collection percentage that is higher than the 40% used for the preparation of the 2014 and 2015 financial statements and for the financial statements for the year ended December 31, 2016.
-With regard to the receivables purchased by Farmafactoring España, the average recovery percentage for late payment interest tends to be equal to 100% and, on average, collection times are lower than those recorded for receivables due from the Italian public administration agencies.
-However, since the sample observed was relatively small, a prudent decision was made to consider the use of the same 45% recovery percentage, from January 1, 2017, and the same collection time (1800 days) as used by Banca Farmafactoring.